apify/crawlee/README.md

 ### Use actor as an API

-This example shows shows a quick actor that has a run time of just a few seconds.
+This example shows a quick actor that has a run time of just a few seconds.
-It opens a [web page](http://goldengatebridge75.org/news/webcam.html) that contains webcam stream from the Golden Gate bridge, takes a screenshot of the page and saves it as output.
+It opens a [web page](http://goldengatebridge75.org/news/webcam.html) that contains a webcam stream from the Golden Gate Bridge, takes a screenshot of the page and saves it as output.

 This actor
 can be invoked synchronously using a single HTTP request to directly obtain its output as a reponse,